64th Aggressor Squadron: Aggressor training

 Activated within the 57th Fighter Weapons Wing on 15 October 1972.
 Initially equipped with T-38A Talons, upgraded in April 1976 with Northrop F-5E Tiger II export fighters having been originally destined for delivery to South Vietnam and became available when the South collapsed.
 Since the F-5E had approximately the size and performance characteristics of a Soviet MiG-21, it was used throughout US and overseas to teach adversarial tactics and provide dissimilar air combat training to US Air Force flying units, eventually becoming the 64th Aggressor Squadron.
 F-5s carried no tail codes, although they did carry Nellis black/yellow check tail stripe and TAC emblem on tail.
 Aircraft were painted in Soviet Air Forces motif, with subdued USAF markings.
 The last two digits of the F-5's tail number were painted in red on front fuselage, highlighted in white.

 From October 1972 to June 1990, deployed throughout US and overseas to teach adversarial tactics and provide dissimilar air combat training to US Air Force flying units.
 Re-designated 64th Tactical Fighter Aggressor Squadron on 30 December 1981; re-designated again as 65th Aggressor Squadron on 4 January 1983.
 Added subdued "WA" tail code in early 1987.

 Transitioned to the F-16A Fighting Falcon on 1 April 1988 when the F-5Es began having structural problems with the airframes.
 F-16As initially borrowed from the 474th TFW at Nellis, tail coded "NA" before receiving production F-16C/Ds from General Dynamics in July 1989.
 F-16s were tail coded "WA", painted in a similar motif as the F-5Es with a black/yellow check tail stripe.

 The squadron was replaced by the 4440th Tactical Fighter Training Group, (Advisory Tactics Division) and assigned to the USAF Weapons School.
 The squadron was subsequently inactivated on 5 October 1990.

 Modern era

 The squadron was reactivated on 3 October 2003, again flying the F-16 as an Aggressor Squadron.
-Participates in USAF Red Flag and Canadian Forces Maple Flag exercises, provides USAF Weapons School syllabus support, priority test mission support and road shows that visit various units throughout the CONUS to ACC units for training.
+Participates in USAF Red Flag and Canadian Forces Maple Flag exercises, provides USAF Weapons School syllabus support, priority test mission support, and road shows that visit various units throughout the CONUS to ACC units for training.
+In 2020, Aggressor F-16s were painted in camouflage similar to that of Sukhoi Su-57 to simulate the latter in opposing force training.